Chinory/lndup/README.md

 ### verify

-~~This process is fully synchronous~~, as it was originally designed to deal with massive small files.

-This step is multi-processed now, while small files are still processed in the master processs
+Multi-processed, while small files are still processed in the master processs

 ### solve